 Summer is quickly approaching and while that might mean its time for some fun in the sun, it also means there are important safety considerations you have to make for yourself, your children and the rest of your family.

 The Golden Rule: Wear SPF!
 We cannot stress enough how much damage the sun does to your skin.
 Wearing SPF 35 or higher will protect you from nearly all of the sun’s harmful UV rays.
 Be sure to find a sunscreen that is water resistant for up to 80 minutes when going into the pool.
 Sun damage not only makes us age faster, but significantly increases our chances of getting skin cancer.
-Remember to reapply sunscreen every 2 hours.
+Remember to reapply sunscreen every 2 hours while also being aware of how much sunscreen is recommended.
+Typically people only wear 30% to 50% of the recommended amount of sunscreen.
+A good way to measure how much is required is to use 1 ounce of product for your whole body.
+Certain sunscreens are cleaner for your and your childrens’ use.
+We will cover this topic in a later blogpost.

 There are about 10 unintentional drownings each day in America, with 20% being children under the age of 15.
 It is vital for your children’s safety to keep an eye on your children or to attend a pool that has a lifeguard that keeps watch.
+While death from drowning usually takes anywhere from three to four minutes, those that are drowning typically can only stay afloat from 20 to 60 seconds before becoming submerged underwater – and we all know a minute flies by rather quickly when we are distracted.
 Accidental drowning is highly avoidable and should not be taken lightly.

-Here are some rules that you should consider:
+Here are some rules for you to consider:

 - Make sure all pools and spas have safety compliant drain covers.